mikehern/claude-sessions/README.md

 **What it does:**
 - Appends progress notes with timestamp
-- Captures git status and changes
+- Adds product management context during exploration and decision-making
 - Tracks todo list progress
 - Documents issues and solutions
 - Records implementation details